eveseat/seat/.github/ISSUE_TEMPLATE/api_bug.md

 # Bug
 *This template contains an example bug report.
 Please replace all text except for the checklist and the section headers (they start with \#).
 Thank you for your contribution to improving SeAT.*

-*In this space, please provide a short description of the bug you've encountered.
+*In this section, please provide a short description of the bug you've encountered.
 This should help us to understood what you've did while you get the error.
 E.g.:*

 When I'm sending a request to `/roles/affiliation/character` I got a success response but the user still not have the role attached to him.